 We love great design, great packaging, attention to detail, usefulness and personality.
 We pay attention to each item’s story.

-I love discovering new amazing talent, I also love interacting with our customers on a daily basis.
-I like to hear their stories, sometimes of how they relate to a certain item in the store or why they picked something to buy for their friend because it is just the perfect thing for them.
 What’s not so great – running my own business, being a wife and a mom takes up a lot of time and energy.
 It’s always hard to balance everything, it is a daily struggle.
 Luckily, I love what I do so that makes it manageable for me.

 Do your research, talk to other shop owners, get some experience if you can before taking the plunge.
 Also make sure you now the basics about running a business because in the beginning, it’s all you – you are the buyer, accountant, cleaner, merchandiser, marketing guru, etc. It took me years to prepare for this role and I’m glad I took my time because I learned many things along the way.